W-4 Withholding Calculator 2026

 Form W-4 tells your employer how much federal income tax to withhold from each paycheck.
 Filling it correctly avoids a surprise tax bill in April or an unwanted refund.
-This calculator lets you estimate your 2025 withholding and projected tax liability.
+This calculator lets you estimate your 2026 withholding and projected tax liability.
 Enter your filing status, gross pay per period, pay frequency, and W-4 details: multiple-jobs status, number of children and dependents, other income, extra deductions, and any additional withholding you want.
 The tool computes per-period withholding, annual withholding, and estimated annual tax liability, then shows whether you project a refund or owe tax.
 The IRS Pub.
 15-T Percentage Method forms the basis, ensuring accuracy.
-Key insight: multiple jobs or a working spouse creates a bracket-creep issue; the Step 2 checkbox halves the standard deduction used in withholding calculations, addressing this.
+Key insight: multiple jobs or a working spouse creates a bracket-creep issue; the Step 2 checkbox switches the calculation to the higher Pub.
+15-T checkbox rate schedule, which shelters only half the usual standard-deduction equivalent, addressing this.
 Child credits reduce withholding dollar-for-dollar.
 If your estimate shows a big refund, increase Step 4(c) extra withholding; if you owe, request less withholding.
 The IRS recommends rechecking annually, especially after life changes (marriage, children, job changes).
 Use this to fine-tune W-4 entries and avoid April surprises.

 Step 1: Filing status and pay